jeremymcrae/denovonear/README.md

 The cache folder defaults to making a folder named "cache" within the working directory.
 The genome build indicates which genome build the coordinates of the de novo variants are based on, and defaults to GRCh37.

-The coverage-adjust option indicates if you want to adjust the mutation rates for any differences in coverage.
-This uses the [ExAC](http://exac.broadinstitute.org/) coverage [datasets](ftp://ftp.broadinstitute.org/pub/ExAC_release/release0.1/coverage/), which can be downloaded and used locally with the --coverage-dir option.

-Using `--indel-only` will allow analysis of indels.
-Under this scenario, we exclude SNVs from analysis.
-This is a very crude analysis, where we assume a uniform probability of obtaining indels at sites within the coding sequence.
-We also assume that indels have similar functional consequences as SNVs, which is clearly not true.
-This indel analaysis is a workaround, in the absence of more accurate estimates of site-specific mutation rates.

 #### Identify transcripts containing de novo events
 You can identify transcripts containing de novos events with the